Skullcandy Indy Fuel vs Indy ANC

 ANC

 Only the Indy ANC comes with active noise cancellation.
 The Indy Fuels do not.
-And frankly for the price, this Indy ANC feature is great, completely closing off sound around you — if you choose.
-You can flip to Ambient Mode, which opens up sound around you, and also switch between three preferred EQ modes including one for movies, music and podcasts.
+And frankly, this Indy ANC feature is excellent for the price, completely closing off sound around you — if you choose.
+You can flip to Ambient Mode, which opens up sound around you and switch between three preferred EQ modes, including one for movies, music, and podcasts.

 Battery

-The Indy Fuel earbuds have 30 hours of battery life, while the Indy ANC promise 32 hours.
-Of course, start using active noise cancelling and that battery life will decrease.
-So if you're using the ANC feature you bought the Indy ANC earbuds for, you're likely going to get the same level of battery life with the Indy Fuel, maybe even a bit less.
+The Indy Fuel earbuds have 30 hours of battery life, while the Indy ANC promises 32 hours.
+Of course, start using active noise canceling, and that battery life will decrease.
+So if you're using the ANC feature you bought the Indy ANC earbuds for, you'll likely get the same battery life level with the Indy Fuel, maybe even a bit less.

-Both cases support wireless charging, and both also have a rapid charge option which means you can grab an extra hour or so in minutes.
+Both cases support wireless charging and have a rapid charge option, which means you can grab an extra hour or so in minutes.

 Skullcandy Indy Fuel vs Indy ANCBoth the Indy Fuel and Indy ANC have a case that can be charged wirelessly from the backGearBrain